StarGate01/NFCPresenceFix/README.md

 LSPosed module to fix the NFC presence timeout of AOSP `NfcNci`.
 Requires an Android phone and https://github.com/LSPosed/LSPosed (e.g. via https://github.com/topjohnwu/Magisk and Zygisk).

+**Important:** I am not responsible for any bricked smartphones or bootloops.
+Use at your own risk.

 ## Explanation

 See https://gitlab.com/LineageOS/issues/android/-/issues/7268 :